inspirer/textmapper/documentation.md

 ## Lexer conflicts

-When a string of characters is matched by two rules, Textmapper reports a conflict.
+When a sequence of characters is matched by two rules, Textmapper reports a conflict.
 In most cases one of the regular expressions can be rewritten to exclude the conflicting string.
 Although that is possible in theory, in practice it may lead to enormously long and unreadable definitions.
 Textmapper has two mechanisms to avoid this problem.
 The first one is applicable when one of the rules matches only one specific string.
-I.e. we have a more general and a more specific rule matching the same string.
+I.e. we have a more general and a more specific rule matching the same text.
 Marking the general one with the _(class)_ attribute tells Textmapper to prefer specific rules over it.

 	# 'keyword' has a priority over identifier, since it is a more specific rule.
 	identifier: /[a-zA-Z]+/   (class)